cs-si-ucr/cs12/docs/lab08.md

 Intro
 ---
 Recursion does not involve new syntax.
 Instead it is just a new way of attacking a problem.

-If you are struggling to grap recursion, the best way to get better is to practice :)
+If you are struggling to grasp recursion, the best way to get better is to practice :)
 Below are a few exercises to practice on.

 Exercise 1